 - My students are pretty awesome.
 They seriously make me smile every day.

 - There is so much to do and see in Korea, and we've been able to travel on many of our weekends.
 Check out our Korea Bucket List.

-- Once vacation dates are all sorted out, it is pretty nice to be able to take a 14-day trip in the winter and a 10-day trip in the summer.
+- Once vacation dates are all sorted out, it is pretty nice to be able to take a 14-day trip in the winter to the Philippines and a 10-day trip in the summer to Bali.
 (Plus lots of little weekend trips, like our trip to Japan!)

 - Flights to other countries in Asia are really cheap, making Korea a great hub for exploring!

 - There quite a few Korean holidays throughout the year (a.k.a. no school).

 Read more about our first months in Korea:

 We’ve Got Some Big News – sharing our decision to teach overseas

 Why Korea? – some of the reasons we chose to teach in Korea as opposed to other countries